nomath4u/adb-text-pusher/README.md

 ###root only features
 * type "read" at the input and all of your text messages will be displayed with the most recent being on the bottom.
-(This will include ones you have sent)
+(This will include ones you have sent) This also requires sqlite3 on your ROM.

 Currently *requires* that adb be installed and part of the PATH

-This is for Unix systems and has only been tested on Ubuntu
+This is for Unix systems and has only been tested on Ubuntu and Arch